Shoulder wear

 Repair or replace suspension parts.

-Wheels are unbalanced
+The wheels are unbalanced

-Balance tires.
+Balance the tires.

-Adjust the setting of the front wheels.
+Adjust the front wheel alignment.